06 Jun How to Reduce Bruising after Breast Reduction

 Attend a Post-Operative Bra Fitting

 Once Dr. Watts determines that you’re ready to transition from your surgical compression garment to a regular bra, consider attending a professional bra fitting.
-A well-fitted, supportive bra can help minimise any residual swelling and bruising while ensuring comfort and proper healing.
+A well-fitted, supportive bra can help reduce any residual swelling and bruising while maintaining comfort.
 Look for bras with soft, breathable fabrics and wide, adjustable straps to accommodate your changing needs during recovery.

 FAQs about Recommendations to Reduce Bruising after Breast Reduction